• Skip to primary navigation

 Jump to Recipe Print Recipe

-My ultimate comfort food – this is a dish we grew up on.
+Daal Gosht Chawal - Lentils with Lamb and Rice - This is the ultimate comfort food and a dish we grew up on.
+It is a part of Indian cuisine.
 Dal Chawal or Dal Gosh Pilau is a delicious meal with succulent pieces of tender lamb in a creamy aromatic dal.
-This is a recipe from my mum and it is delicious!
+It is served with fragrant Basmati Rice and is often served on special occasions.
+This is my mums recipe and it is delicious!

-I am Bharuchi (from the Baruch district in India) and my husband is Surti (from the Surat district in India).
+I am Bharuchi (from the Bharuch district in India) and my husband is Surti (from the Surat district in India).

 So much so that I have it saved in my phone to send out any time I am asked for it.